 A land area threshold is used to determine whether land is sensitive (under Table 1 of Schedule 1 of the Overseas Investment Act 2005) or whether the adjoining land is sensitive (under Table 2 of Schedule 1 of the Act).
 In the majority of cases, the land area will be the area described in the computer register (title) of the land being acquired.
 Exceptions to this general rule may exist in cases involving leases, subdivisions, multi-story buildings and unit-titled land/common areas.
 As Schedule 1 includes “associated land”, the definition of “associated land” in section 8 of the Act will need to be considered in calculating the relevant land area.
 The associated land provisions refer to "land A adjoins Land B".
 "Adjoins" means "touching, sharing a common boundary, touching at a point or along a boundary".

-Note: In some cases, no area threshold is prescribed (for example, land that is on islands other than the islands listed in Part 2 of Table 1, or the North and South Islands; or land that contains the foreshore or seabed; or certain land in the section 37 list).
+Note: In some cases, no area threshold is prescribed (for example, land that is on islands other than the islands listed in Part 2 of Table 1, or the North and South Islands; or land that contains the marine and coastal area).

 Land in a class listed as a reserve, a public park, or other sensitive area under section 37

 The second table in Part 1 of Schedule 1 includes a reference to the regulator’s (the OIO) list of additional properties for which the adjoining land is sensitive.
 Read the list published under section 37 of the Act (attachment below).

 Consent is not required to acquire interests in land that are exempted interests.
 “Exempted interests” are defined in section 6(1) of the Act as meaning an easement or a profit à prendre that is not a regulated profit à prendre (e.g. a profit à prendre that is not a forestry right and consists only of rights to take minerals from the land).